Battle of Pine Creek: Aftermath

 After the battle, Jesuits from the nearby Sacred Heart Mission traveled to Fort Vancouver in hopes of negotiating a peace agreement.
 Steptoe's commanding officer, General Newman S. Clarke, demanded the surrender of all warriors who had participated in the battle and the restoration of all property captured.
 Clarke also demanded that Yakama chief Kamiakin be exiled from the region.
 Clarke's most onerous demand, however, was that the Coeur d'Alenes allow Mullan to build his military road through their territory.

 Tribal leaders rejected Clarke's terms.
 Some, including Spokane Garry, desired peace but refused to surrender their neighbors.
 Some other leaders did not want peace at all.
 In August 1858, Clarke dispatched Colonel George Wright with five hundred soldiers.
 At the Battle of Four Lakes, Wright defeated a force of approximately five hundred warriors from the allied tribes.
 Three days later, Wright won another victory at the Battle of Spokane Plains.
 Their resistance crushed, the tribes were forced to sign new treaties and move to reservations.
 Within the decade, Mullan completed his military road, and the region was flooded with thousands of miners and settlers.

+The battle is commemorated by the Steptoe Battlefield State Park Heritage Site, where a monument was erected in 1914.